machinateur/xsd2src/README.md

   output                            Set the output path. extension                         Set the file extension. context                           Set the context pathname. view                              Set the twig view to use.
-Default to "xsd2src.{extension}.twig".
+Default to "xsd2src.{$extension}.twig".

 Options:
   -i, --initialize|--no-initialize  Decide whether to initialize configuration or not.
 Default to "false".
   -r, --re                          Set to re-initialize the existing configuration.
 Default to "false".
-  -x, --with=WITH                   Add one or more extra xsd. (multiple values allowed) -z, --zip=ZIP                     Decide whether to compress the output as archive or not.
-Default to "false".
+  -x, --with=WITH                   Add one or more extra xsd. (multiple values allowed) -s, --schema=SCHEMA               Set the schema pathname to validate input.
+Used for both, {$input} and extra input (using --with flag).
+                                    Should point to a local copy of "https://www.w3.org/2001/XMLSchema.xsd".
+  -z, --zip=ZIP                     Decide whether to compress the output as archive or not, the value is the name of the archive.

+Options (Symfony related):
   -h, --help                        Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                       Do not output any message -V, --version                     Display this application version